cullumsmith/cullumsmith.github.io/README.md

     make

-This will create a directory called `public` containing all your markdown files rendered to HTML.
+This will create a directory called `dist` containing all your markdown files rendered to HTML.

 You also can run a local webserver, which listens on port 8000, using: